villa-lobos17/ESP32Cam/README.md

 # CamEsp32

-Project for the **AI Thinker ESP32-CAM** with a Spanish web dashboard that serves MJPEG stream, live image controls, and basic chip telemetry.
+Project for the **AI Thinker ESP32-CAM** with a Spanish web dashboard(i was trying to explain c++ to my daughter hehe) that serves MJPEG stream, live image controls, and basic chip telemetry.
 It spins up a server on port 80 with a stylized viewer, brightness/contrast/saturation sliders, AWB/AGC/AEC toggles, 180° rotation, resolution selector, and a client-side enhancement mode (denoise + micro-sharpen).

 ## Requirements
 - PlatformIO with Arduino framework (`platformio.ini` already set for `esp32dev`).